WNMF Composers Institute

 The WNMF Composers Institute provides a unique professional training opportunity for young composers, who will be immersed in the orchestral world through mentorship by some of Canada’s leading orchestral composers and through close integration with the renowned Winnipeg New Music Festival.

 Five emerging Canadian composers are selected annually to participate in the WNMF Composers Institute.
-These composers from across the nation will have their orchestral works premiered by the Winnipeg Symphony Orchestra as part of WNMF, led by WSO’s Associate Conductor Julian Pellicano and RBC Assistant Conductor Naomi Woo, and with the guidance of mentor composers Kelly-Marie Murphy and Eliot Britton, and WNMF Co-curator and WSO composer-in-residence Haralabos [Harry] Stafylakis.
+These composers from across the nation will have their orchestral works premiered by the Winnipeg Symphony Orchestra as part of WNMF, led by WSO’s Associate Conductor Julian Pellicano and Assistant Conductor Monica Chen, and with the guidance of two mentor composers, and WNMF Co-curator and WSO composer-in-residence Haralabos [Harry] Stafylakis.
 In collaboration with the Canadian Music Centre, the winner of the annual CMC Prairie Region Emerging Composer Competitions will also participate in the WNMF Composers Institute and will have their work performed by the WSO at WNMF.
 Click here for more information on the CMC Prairie Region Emerging Composer Competition.

 The participants will experience the week-long Winnipeg New Music Festival from behind the scenes, attending rehearsals and concerts.
-A comprehensive series of professional development workshops will be held throughout the festival led by WSO’s Composer-in-Residence Harry Stafylakis and the 2023 Composers Institute mentor composers, Kelly-Marie Murphy and Eliot Britton.
+A comprehensive series of professional development workshops will be held throughout the festival led by WSO’s Composer-in-Residence Haralabos Stafylakis and the 2024 Composers Institute mentor composers.
 Panels, workshops, lessons, and masterclasses will also feature several of WNMF’s guest composers visiting from throughout Canada and from abroad.

 2024 Call for Applications